-The present invention relates to a tactile information conversion device, a tactile information conversion method, a tactile information conversion program, and an element arrangement structure.
+The present invention relates to a tactile information 10 conversion device, a tactile information conversion method, and a tactile information conversion program.

 2. Description of the Related Art

 In the related art, tactile sensation presentation devices have been developed that present a tactile sensation for a real or virtual object to a user.